eltociear/website/src/lib/content/overview/en/implementation-roadmap.md

 **Ethical Compass**: Wisdom-based guidance systems that ensure all coordination serves life, justice, and seven-generation sustainability.

+**Healing Foundation**: This tier establishes the core systems that create the conditions for collective healing.
+The [AUBI](/frameworks/adaptive-universal-basic-income) provides the economic safety that calms the collective nervous system, the [Indigenous Framework](/frameworks/indigenous-governance-and-traditional-knowledge) provides the wisdom for right relationship, and the Justice OS shifts from punishment to restoration.

 ### Key Operating System Frameworks

 **Governance OS: Integrated Meta-Governance Framework**